 Sterile technique must be used at every stage of PRP preparation and application.
 Sterile technique is especially important if a patient has an underlying medical condition that predisposes to infection.

-PRP may be injected intralesionally or perilesionally or mixed with autologous thrombin at a 9:1 ratio, forming a platelet gel and used topically.
+The PRP may be injected intralesional or perilesional or mixed with autologous thrombin at a 9:1 ratio, forming a platelet gel and used topically.

 When administered by intradermal injection, a brief period of inflammation at wound sites may be experienced.
 Nerve trauma is another potential complication.